Book Rights And Wrongs And Traps To Be Aware Of For New Authors

 It is about as good as it gets in publishing today.

-If you are asked to sign over the rights and intellectual property for your book, and there is no advance offered to you, think carefully.
+But if you are asked to sign over your book’s rights and intellectual property, and there is no advance offered to you, think carefully.

-It will take some time, but in fact, once you gain a little knowledge, you will find out that self-publishing is very easy.
+It might take some time, but once you gain some knowledge, you will find self-publishing is very easy.

 Whichever route you take as a new author, remember one point.

-Never give away your book rights for absolutely nothing in return.
+Never hand over the rights to your book for nothing in return.

 I found this really helpful, thanks a lot.
 I recently finished a fantasy/ science fiction novel and really need a publisher.
 I live in Nigeria but I would like to publish it in the west as I know it would do better there.